biojs/edu/series/101_graduate/01_intro.md

 Purpose of this tutorial series
 -------------------------------

-* learn basic concepts of BioJS
+* Learn basic concepts of BioJS
-* get hands on dependency management in BioJS
+* Get hands on dependency management in BioJS 2.0
-* master the workflow to publish a package on npm and the BioJS registry
+* Master the workflow for publishing a package on npm and the BioJS 2.0 registry

 After installing npm, you will first create

-1. a simple parser of [a list of all the people](https://github.com/biojs/tutorial-graduates/) who have done this tutorial (`biojs-io-gradutes`)
+1. A simple parser of [a list of all the people](https://github.com/biojs/tutorial-graduates/) who have done this tutorial (`biojs-io-gradutes`)
-2. visualize this output (`biojs-vis-graduates`)
+2. Visualize this output (`biojs-vis-graduates`)
-3. extend your simple parser and download a live list (`biojs-io-graduates`)
+3. Extend your simple parser and download a live list (`biojs-io-graduates`)
-4. learn how to publish your parser
+4. Learn how to publish your parser

 Concepts
 --------

-* data separation and modularity
+* Data separation and modularity
-* versioning (via npm)
+* Versioning (via npm)
-* minimal rules -> conventions and gold standards
+* Minimal rules -> conventions and gold standards

-What is a BioJS packages?
+What is a BioJS 2.0 package?
 -------------------------

 A tiny building block.
-It could be anything from a FASTA parser, a tree algorithm or simple your visualization package.
+It could be anything from a FASTA parser, a tree algorithm or a simple visualization module.
 A general rule of thumb: _something that can be reused by others_

 Javascript guides